CoCoS: Fast and Accurate Distributed Triangle Counting in Graph Streams: Proposed Algorithms: and

 \subsection{Overview}

 Figure~\ref{fig:structure} describes the roles of machines and the flow of data in the algorithms described in the following subsections.
-For simplicity, we assume one source, one master and one aggregator although extending the algorithms with multiple of them is trivial, as discussed in Section~\ref{sec:trifly:method:multiple}.
+For simplicity, we assume one source, one master, and one aggregator although \trifly and \cocos in general (except for \cocosopt, i.e., the optimized version of \cocos described in Section~\ref{sec:trifly:method:opt}) are easily extended to multiple sources, masters, and aggregators, as discussed in Section~\ref{sec:trifly:method:multiple}.
 Edges are streamed from the source to the master, which unicasts or broadcasts the edges to the workers.
 Each worker counts the global and local triangles from the received edges using its local storage, and it sends the counts to the aggregator.
-Since we assume a shared-nothing environment in Problem~\ref{problem:trifly}, each worker cannot access data stored in the other worrkers.
+Since we assume a shared-nothing environment in Section~\ref{sec:trifly:prelim:problem}, each worker cannot access data stored in the other workers.
 The counts are aggregated in the aggregator, which gives the final estimates of the global and local triangle counts.

 Before describing the algorithms, we define the notations used in them.
 We use $\workernum$ to denote the number of workers and use $\budget$ to denote the storage budget per worker (i.e., the maximum number of edges that we store in each worker).
 For each $i\in\workerset$, we let $\SEI$ be the edges currently stored in the $i$-th worker and let $\SGI=(\SVI,\SEI)$ be the graph composed of the edges in $\SEI$.
 For each node $u\in \SVI$, $\SNI[u]$ denotes the neighboring nodes of $u$ in $\SGI$.
 Since its storage is limited, each worker uses sampling to decide which edges to store.
 We use $\li$ to denote the number of edges that the $i$-th worker has considered for sampling so far.
 Lastly, $\cbar$ indicates the estimate of the global triangle count, and for each node $u$, $\cu$ indicates the estimate of the local triangle count of $u$.